ta3ag/lbd/docs/BackendTutorial/source/othertype.rst

 As you can see lb/lh are for signed byte/short type while lbu/lhu are for unsigned byte/short type.
-Since C type-cast or type-conversion feature, the char to int can be finished with an Cpu0 lb efficient instruction.
+Since C type-cast or type-conversion feature, the char to int can be finished with an single lb efficient instruction.
 That's why the lb, lbu, lh and lhu instructions exist.
 Their difference have explained in Chapter 2.

 To support load bool type, the following code added.